charleshb417/clueless-initech/README.md

 b) Send Message- {"is_disproved":boolean, "disprover":"User1", "disprovee":"player who made suggestion"}

 8) Accusation - Player make's an accusation and the server determines if correct
-a) Receive Message- {"event":"accusation", "character":"character","weapon":"weapon","room":"room"}
+a) Receive Message- {"event":"accusation", "character":"character", "weapon":"weapon", "room":"room", "user":"user making accusation"}
-b) Send Message- {"accusation_result":"boolean if right or not", "answer":a hash of guilty cards**}
+b) Send Message- {"accusation_result":"boolean if right or not", "answer":a hash of guilty cards**, "user":"user making accusation"}

 9) Notification - Client sends a notification to the server
-a) Receive Message- {"event":"notify", "playerList":["player1", "player2"],"note":"This is a note"}
+a) Receive Message- {"event":"notify", "playerList":["player1", "player2"], "note":"This is a note"}
 b) Send Message- {"notify_players":["player1", "player2"], "notify_message":"This is a note"}

 10) Reset Character List - Reset character list to easily get cards, player locations, etc.